The Eternal Boy – republished

 for perhaps all of the previous months of the year –

-there is no one more popular
+there could be no one more popular

 than the ever jovial Father Christmas/